-The Office of Student Life & Diversity provides leadership, learning and involvement opportunities that enhance the growth and development of its students.
-It supports a diversity of perspectives through annual programming of extracurricular activities.
-A wide range of social, cultural and educational events are offered to meet the variety of student interests.
+The Office of Student Life & Diversity provides leadership, learning and involvement opportunities that enhance the growth and development of our students.
+The Office supports a variety of perspectives through annual programming of extracurricular activities.
+A wide range of social, cultural and educational events are offered to meet the variety of student needs and interests.